Wellington Shields lifts The Middleby Corporation [MIDD] price estimate. Who else is bullish?

-The Middleby Corporation [NASDAQ: MIDD] gained 8.23% on the last trading session, reaching $60.07 price per share at the time.
-The Middleby Corporation represents 55.67 million in outstanding shares, while the company has a total market value of $3.34 billion with the latest information.
-MIDD stock price has been found in the range of $56.85 to $60.48.
+The Middleby Corporation [NASDAQ: MIDD] surged by $1.14 during the normal trading session on Tuesday and reaching a high of $56.84 during the day while it closed the day at $53.98.
+The Middleby Corporation stock has also loss -2.74% of its value over the past 7 days.
+However, MIDD stock has declined by -51.59% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -56.22% and lost -50.71% year-on date.

-If compared to the average trading volume of 1.10M shares, MIDD reached a trading volume of 2836383 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MIDD stock reached $3.15 billion, with 58.40 million shares outstanding and 54.14 million shares in the current float.
+Compared to the average trading volume of 1.19M shares, MIDD reached a trading volume of 1950494 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about The Middleby Corporation [MIDD]:
+Here’s what leading stock market gurus have to say about The Middleby Corporation [MIDD]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MIDD shares is $83.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MIDD stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.